MuaviaAsghar/MuaviaAsghar/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=muaviaasghar&label=Profile%20views&color=0e75b6&style=flat" alt="muaviaasghar" /> </p>

-- 🔭 I’m currently figuring out what to do
+- 🔭 I’m currently figuring out what to do.

-- 🌱 I’m currently learning **How to Learn Things**
+- 🌱 I’m currently learning how to learn new things.

-- 💬 Ask me about **My life, the happy one the sad one is a secret or my fake face**
+- 💬 Ask me about my life—the happy parts.
+The sad ones are a secret, or you can ask about my fake face.

 - 📫 How to reach me **MuaviaAsghar@mail.com**